 There are several means of defending DUI cases in Virginia.
 While the law seems absolute, the Commonwealth has the burden to prove your guilt beyond a reasonable doubt.
 Some common methods of defending DUI charges include:

 - Suppressing evidence: In some cases, police get information from you during your arrest or during your DUI stop in violation of your constitutional rights.
 These rights are crucial to our criminal justice system's notions of fairness.
 If your rights have been violated, your lawyer may be able to suppress the evidence so the prosecution cannot use it against you.

 - Challenging chemical tests: Breath and blood chemical tests are not 100% accurate.
 If the machines are not properly calibrated and cleaned, or if the officer fails to take the necessary steps to ensure an accurate test, the results could falsely show a driver is over the limit.

 Can I get a DUI in Virginia if I wasn't driving?

 Under Virginia law, you may be charged with DUI as long as there was the possibility of you operating the vehicle.
 This means that things like sleeping in your car or sitting in the driver's seat with the keys in your pocket can lead to DUI charges if you are found to have a Blood Alcohol Content (BAC) of 0.08% or higher.

 Virginia DUI Defense Attorney

 The consequences of a DUI in Virginia can include jail time, a suspended license, and expensive fines.
 A traffic stop and drunk driving arrest does not mean that you are guilty.
-If you or a loved one has been charged with a DUI in Virginia, contact attorney Thomas M. Wilson today for a free consultation.
+If you or a loved one has been charged with a DUI in Virginia, Contact me today for a free consultation.